xt0fer/OOP-SuperHumans-2/README.md

 ### Overview

-Complete the 'Human' class in the Superpowers Package that has fields for: name, age, gender, phonenumber, email, occupation, and address.
+Complete the 'Human' class in the Superpowers Package that has fields for: fullName, age, gender, phonenumber, email, occupation, and address.
 Also create methods for retrieving and outputting this data to screen.

-Then create a SuperHuman class and UNIT TEST that subclasses the Human with fields for good or bad, hero name, super ability.
+Then create a SuperHuman class and UNIT TEST that subclasses the Human with fields for good or bad, hero fullName, super ability.
 As before, create methods for retrieving field data and printing to screen.

 NOW, choose a few and create a several subclasses for famous SuperHumans: